ymolists/website/src/routes/blog/developing-nuxtjs-in-browser.md

 ![GitHub Dashboard 'repositories' tab](https://cdn-images-1.medium.com/max/2048/0*I9sury8siGTS6GtF)

-Clicking anywhere on Github’s Octocat logo on the top left will bring you to your dashboard, where you can create a new repository.
+Clicking anywhere on GitHub’s Octocat logo on the top left will bring you to your dashboard, where you can create a new repository.

 Enter any name description, you can later change it.